 Qualified fitness trainers certainly know how to do a workout correctly, but do they know what we should be eating?
+Should they be giving nutrition advice?

 You don’t have to go too deep into social media to find a personal trainer offering both fitness programs AND “Personalised Diet Plans” – sounds like a winning combo, but is it?